mbirgi/allmusic/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache-2.0 license.
 See the `LICENSE` file for details.

 ## Contributing